jart/scriptus/docs/glossary.md

 ##running program / process

-A program running in Scriptus
+A program running in Scriptus.

 ##pid